ducarme/springable/README.md

 LOADING
 2, Y, -10.0, -3.0
 ```
-*A force is applied on node `2`, along the `Y`-direction (vertical).
+>A force is applied on node `2`, along the `Y`-direction (vertical).
 The magnitude of the force is `-10` (it is a negative value, so the force points downwards).
 The maximum displacement is set to `-3.0`, meaning that if node `2` is displaced downward by more that `3.0`,
-the simulation is assumed to have completed.*
+the simulation is assumed to have completed.

+[!Note]
-*Note: More complex loading can be specified (preloading, multiple loading steps, blocking nodes).
+More complex loading can be specified (preloading, multiple loading steps, blocking nodes).
 Please refer to [Complex loading descriptions](#complex-loading-descriptions) paragraph in the [Advanced topics](#advanced-topics) for more details.*